pionl/laravel-chunk-upload/readme.md

 ## Introduction

-> Supports Laravel from 5.2 to 7 (covered by integration tests on all versions).
+> Supports Laravel from 5.2 to 9 (covered by integration tests for 7/8/9 versions).

 Easy to use service/library for chunked upload with supporting multiple JS libraries on top of Laravel's file upload with low memory footprint in mind.